2.2. Takeaways

 Splitting the meeting into multiple UIDs for each split.
 At this point, a subsequent

-call across the two modified sets becomes problematic and there remains problems linking the two separate UIDs as they are actually representing the same meeting.
+THISANDFUTUREcall across the two modified sets becomes problematic and there remains problems linking the two separate UIDs as they are actually representing the same meeting.

 IBM would like to re-add the deprecated